- Drug trafficking

 Regulatory framework: differences between the two crimes

-Trafficking in persons is distinguished from migrant smuggling by various elements, such as the elements of coercion, transnationality, exploitation and/or fraud (ICAT, 2016).
+Trafficking in persons is distinguished from migrant smuggling by various elements, such as the elements of coercion, transnationality, source of criminal profit/purpose of the crime and the person or institution against whom the crime is committed (ICAT, 2016; UNODC, 2018).

-Furthermore, contrary to trafficking, the objective of migrant smuggling is always to facilitate the illegal entry or stay of the migrant in the country of destination.
-Migrant smuggling has thus a transnational dimension, since it shall involve the crossing of at least one international border, whereas human trafficking can - and often does - take place close to the homes of the victims.
-Data from the 2017 UNODC Global Report on Trafficking in Persons shows that some 42 per cent of the detected victims are trafficked domestically.
-(UNODC, 2017)
+Furthermore, migrant smuggling is per definition always transnational in that it involves crossing at least one international border, whereas human trafficking can - and often does - take place close to the homes of the victims.
+Data from the 2018 UNODC Global Report on Trafficking in Persons shows victims who have been detected within their own national borders now represent the largest part of the victims detected worldwide.

-Finally, the crime of migrant smuggling does not require the victimization of the migrant who is smuggled.
-This, as mentioned above, does not mean that migrants cannot become victims as well.
+Finally, another element of distinction is that trafficking in persons is a crime against a person - the trafficked victim -, whereas migrant smuggling affects the sovereignty of States over their borders and thus does not involve persons as victims.
+Nonetheless, as previously mentioned, this does not mean that migrants cannot become victims as well.
 For instance, if a migrant deems the conditions of transportation to be too dangerous he or she may seek to discontinue the journey, but be physically forced or threatened (e.g., the migrant might be forced to board a vessel).
 In this scenario, the migrant has then become a victim of crime.
 In contrast, trafficking always involve a crime against a person.

 Market and trends

 Human trafficking networks can operate successfully only where there is some kind of coordination of effort among recruiters, transporters and exploiters.
-These three interconnected networks are separated only by their "product," which in the case of human trafficking is individuals at risk who are exploited because of their vulnerability (please visit: UNODC Human Trafficking Knowledge Portal).
+These three interconnected networks are separated only by their "product" which in the case of human trafficking is individuals at risk who are exploited because of their vulnerability (to access legislation, case law and other information on trafficking in persons, please visit: UNODC Human Trafficking Knowledge Portal).

 Challenges and opportunities